 Oda Krohg (1860-1935)

-We Perform Oda Krohg art authentication.
-Oda Krohg appraisal.
-Oda Krohg certificates of authenticity (COA).
-Oda Krohg analysis, research, scientific tests, full art authentications.
+We perform Oda Krohg art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Oda Krohg or we will sell it for you.

 Oda Krohg, born Othilia Pauline Christine Lasson, was a Norwegian painter, and the wife of her teacher and colleague Christian Krohg.
 She had little formal art education, but she quickly absorbed the knowledge of the artistic environment she was a part of.
 Her debut was in 1886 with “Ved Christianiafjorden (japansk lykt)” (At the Oslofjord (Japanese light)), now in the National Gallery of Norway.
 Her first years as an artist are seen as an example of new romantic painting.
 Her later portrait works had another, more robust impression.